This function is a wrapper for lm_robust

 mathematical notes.

-#' @references Freedman, David A. 2008.
+Freedman, David A. 2008.
 "On Regression Adjustments in Experiments with Several Treatments."
 The Annals of Applied Statistics.
-JSTOR, 176-96. doi: 10.1214/07-AOAS143 .
+JSTOR, 176-96. doi:10.1214/07-AOAS143 .

 Lin, Winston.
 2013.
 "Agnostic Notes on Regression Adjustments to Experimental Data: Reexamining Freedman's Critique."
 The Annals of Applied Statistics 7 (1).
-Institute of Mathematical Statistics: 295-318. doi: 10.1214/12-AOAS583 .
+Institute of Mathematical Statistics: 295-318. doi:10.1214/12-AOAS583 .

 library(fabricatr)